-- The amounts recognized as a consequence of the applicability of accelerated tax amortization/depreciation for the subsidiary Sonnedix España SPV XVII, S.L.U. - The deferred tax recognized as a consequence of assigning the difference between the amount paid for the acquisitions performed and the net assets acquired, recognized as a greater amount for intangible assets with a defined useful life (operating rights; Note 5).
+- The amounts recognized as a consequence of the applicability of tax amortization/depreciation. - The deferred tax recognized as a consequence of assigning the difference between the amount paid for the acquisitions performed and the net assets acquired, recognized as a greater amount for intangible assets with a defined useful life (operating rights; Note 5).
 The reversal of these deferred tax liabilities will be carried out during the useful life of the assets associated with said rights.